And, schedule a video verification call with us. Don't worry it takes a few

 Daniel is a Workweek friend, working to produce amazing podcasts.
 To find out more, visit: www.workweek.com

-If you’re a marketer who wants to stay ahead of the game on social and stand out this year, this is the episode for you.
+If you’re a marketer who wants to learn more about how partnerships, affiliate strategy, and digital marketing all play a role in scaling, this is the episode for you.

 Let’s face it—consumers don’t trust ads, but they do trust their favorite creator, that go-to review site, or a friend’s recommendation.
 That’s where impact.com comes in.
 As the leading partnership management platform, impact.com helps brands turn creators, affiliates, and even loyal customers into powerful growth channels.
 Because in today’s world, the real buyer’s journey isn’t a funnel—it’s a group chat.
 Visit impact.com/millennial and take your marketing to the next level!